[Ralph grabs them and breaks them over King Candy's head]

 - Subverted in an episode of Family Guy where Stewie whacks Brian (wearing glasses) in the face with a baseball bat, which causes the broken lens in the latter's glasses to cut his eyes.

 - Dastardly and Muttley in Their Flying Machines: Dick Dastardly once has the squadron wear glasses.
 When he tried to hit Muttley, the trope has been invoked and it worked.

 - In the Danny Phantom episode "Splitting Images":

-- In the Scooby-Doo episode "Jeepers, It's The Creeper" Velma tries this on the Creeper.
-He responded by removing her glasses, then Velma kicked him in the shin and grabbed them back.
+- In the Scooby-Doo, Where Are You! episode "Jeepers, It's The Creeper" Velma tries this on the Creeper.
+He does bother to respond by removing her glasses, then Velma kicks him in the shin and grabs them back.

 - Jeckle invokes this to the bull in the Heckle and Jeckle cartoon "Bulldozing The Bull."

 Jeckle: I say... you wouldn't hit someone in glasses, would you? [the bull headbutts him into the air]

 Jeckle: [to us] I believe he would!

 - In an interesting subversion, Teenage Mutant Ninja Turtles (1987) has one episode where Vernon Fenwick uses this phrase while holding a pair of glasses...the kind with drinks in them.

 - Code Lyoko: Played with in "Mister Puck"; Odd tells Hervé to take off his glasses as he's about to punch him.